Gun buyback scheme covers hundreds of firearms and parts, but excludes business losses

 The list also includes gun parts - including magazines, silencers, open sights and custom triggers - with a different price setting: 70 per cent of the base price for new or used, and 25 per cent of the base price for poor condition.

-The base prices range up to $10,000 for semi-automatic rifles and are close to the retail price.
+The base prices range up to $10,000 for semi-automatic rifles and are close to the market value, and lower than the retail price that accounts for a profit margin.

 Compensation for firearms will only be paid to those with a valid firearms licence, which won't be needed for compensation for prohibited parts and magazines.